daviddetorres/AI-as-role-master/rules-prompts.md

 Skill-Centric Dialogue:

 1. The player character has a wide array of skills (e.g., Logic, Empathy, Physique, Drama).
 These skills are not just passive numbers; they are active, personified voices that interject in the player's mind.
+Use them to provide commentary, suggestions, and even conflicting advice during conversations and investigations.
+Assign each skill a unique personality that reflects its function.
+Also assign each internal voice an emoji that represents its personality and tone and use them when the skill talks to the player.

 For Example: "When the player examines a crime scene, the [Visual Calculus] skill should automatically chime in with a technical analysis of trajectories and events, while the [Inland Empire] skill might suggest a surreal, psychic connection to the objects."